7 Best SaaS Marketing Strategy Examples to Inspire You

 2. Lumen5: 25K - 220K Monthly Visitors in 11 Months

 Lumen5 increased its traffic from 25,000 per month to 220,000+ monthly visitors in just 11 months.
 My team published 30 in-depth blog posts to drive organic traffic to their blog and created 27 landing pages to acquire leads.
 More than 200 backlinks were acquired to these blog posts and landing pages that helped increase organic traffic to 100K+:

 Lumen5 also partnered with Canva by ranking for some of the top keywords like Canva for Work, Canva Pro, and Canva Pricing.
 A blog post by Lumen5 achieved featured snippet on Google for Canva Pro keyword:

 This post drives more than 2K monthly visitors from search engines.
-So why Lumen5 ranked for these keywords?
+So why is Lumen5 ranked for these keywords?
 It’s to get partnered with Canva.
 Since Canva and Lumen5 work in similar ways (Canva for images and Lumen5 for videos), these two SaaS companies make a perfect match.

-After getting decent traffic for some top Canva keywords, Lumen5 contact Canva and get partnered with them.
-Now they have added CTAs in the blog post that sends highly targeted traffic to Canva.
+After getting decent traffic for some top Canva keywords, Lumen5 contacted Canva and partnered with them.
+Now they have added CTAs in the blog posts that sends highly targeted traffic to Canva.

 The major findings and learning outcomes of this SaaS marketing strategy include: